aniketatgithub/Simplify-Sync-Extension/README.md

 We welcome contributions!
 Feel free to raise issues, contribute features, or report bugs on our [GitHub repository](https://github.com/SimplifyJobs/Summer2024-Internships).

-## Support

-If you encounter any issues or have questions, please reach out to us via [GitHub Issues](https://github.com/SimplifyJobs/Summer2024-Internships/issues).

 ## License

 This project is licensed under the [MIT License](LICENSE).